daniel-molina/visualequation/HACKING.md

 Redo last manipulation, if it exists.

-##### Transpose forward (TAB)
+##### Transpose forward (M-RIGHT)

 Swap positions of current selection and its mate to the right, leaving original selection selected.
-Exception: If LDIR, swap position with the mate the left instead, leaving original selection selected.

 No direction is changed.

-Marginal case: If there is no mate, perform a transpose backwards.
+Marginal case: If there is no mate to the right, do nothing.

-##### Transpose backward (SHIFT-TAB)
+##### Transpose backward (M-LEFT)

 Swap positions of current selection and mate the left, leaving original selection selected.
-Exception: If LDIR, swap position with the mate the right instead, leaving original selection selected.

 No direction is changed.

+Marginal cases:
+*   If selection is an artificial VOID due to overwrite mode, swap the closest two mates to the left if they exist.
+Else, do nothing.
-Marginal case: If there is no mate, perform a transpose forward.
+*   If there is no mate to the left, do nothing.

 ##### C-DEL